-Addiction recovery is more than just refraining from a substance; it takes your whole body and mind to be successful.
-Eating healthy foods benefits people of all ages, but when you are battling addiction, you need your body to be at its strongest.
+Addiction recovery is more than just refraining from a substance; it takes your whole body and mind to be successful in residential treatment.
+Eating healthy superfoods for recovery benefits people of all ages, but when you are battling addiction, you need your body to be at its strongest.

 I know that if I hadn’t taken care of my life in all areas, I wouldn’t have been successful at reaching my goals.
-Filling your life with positive energy and foods packed with vitamins will give your body the power to withstand urges and the pains that come from withdrawal.
-Eat these Superfoods during your recovery from addiction.
+Filling your life with positive energy and foods packed with vitamins will give your body the power to withstand urges and the pains that come from drug and alcohol withdrawal.
+Eat these Superfoods for recovery during addiction treatment.

 Water may not seem like a true super food, but it is your best friend when eating healthy.
 If you begin suffering withdrawal symptoms, water will keep you hydrated from excessive sweating, vomiting, and diarrhea.
 Water flushes your body out and cleanses toxins from your organs.

 Bananas are the truest of super foods.
 They are quick to grab, easy to eat, and packed with healthy vitamins.
 They can combat withdrawal nausea, and if eaten in the morning, they can give your body energy to get through the day.